Leading from Afar: An MBA Graduate's Take on Remote Leadership

 Had you planned to enter into military service after your undergraduate degree, or was it a newer aspiration?

-How has your education – particularly what you’re learning in your MBA program – been incorporated into your role as a service member?
+How have you incorporated your education, particularly what you learned in your MBA program, into your role as a service member?

 What is remote leadership, exactly, and why is it an important topic?